Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 1. Develop the internet penetration metric.
 ICASA did not have this in a clean fashion.
 We therefore used AND and OR statements to combine ICASA data into a singular metric.
 2. Match the entities in the ICASA report to TelluBase.
 This was easy because the cities in ICASA were covered in **TelluBase**
 3. Establish which part of the population uses the internet.
 We knew from prior experience that this correpnded to the middle class and above.
-   - We used various **TelluBase**'s income brackets to find the highest goodness-of-fit (R2) for various
+   - We tested various **TelluBase**'s income brackets to find the highest goodness-of-fit (R²).
+It turned out that our existing global middle class definition worked best.
+This was a nice confirmation of what we already knew.
+   - We ran a regression with internet penetration as a function of middle class share of total population.
+It is typically better to run on absloute values (i.e. total number of households with internet vs total number of middle class households) but in this case results were similar.
+   - R² was 0.8 and there was no heteroscedasticity
+4. er
 <img  src="assets/images/tellusant-south-africa-ict-subnational-trend.svg" width="500" alt="South Africa ICT Subnational Trend">

 <img  src="assets/images/tellusant-south-africa-ict-market-opportunities.svg" width="400" alt="South Africa ICT Market Opportunities">